 - It results in the attendance of comparatively small numbers at a considerable number of different Churches, Chapels, and Sunday Schools.

 - It allows the children the opportunity of attending Evening Classes, Bands of Hope, and other Juvenile Societies along with other children.

 - It secures the mixing of the children with boys and girls occupying superior social positions, as companions and friends.

 - It secures some of the best features of the Boarding Out and Village Cottage Homes Systems.

 - It secures the interest, and in some cases the active co-operation, of some of the best men and women in the city.

-- It is applicable to all large Unions, and with sonic slight modification to small ones also.
+- It is applicable to all large Unions, and with some slight modification to small ones also.

 A Central or Headquarters home was located on Smilter Lane (now Herries Road), at the south of the main workhouse site (see map above).
 It included three children's houses used for those children who were frequently in and out, or whose behaviour required close attention.
 The three homes, known as Rose, Hawthorn and Ivy Cottages, had bare floors and hard beds, but were also light and airy, with plastered walls, and were decorated with pictures and flowers.

 The Headquarters Home acted as an administrative and supply centre for the other scattered homes, and also provided a receiving house for accommodating up to twenty new arrivals.
 The site incorporated an old house called Goddard Hall, initially used as a home for Roman Catholic children, and later used as a communal building and fitted out with a tailor's shop in which to provide training for the boys.